ioos/bio_data_guide/bio-data-guide/01-intro.Rmd

 Note: To describe a measurement or fact of a biological specimen that conforms to Darwin Core standards, it's necessary to use the 'Biological entity described elsewhere' method rather than taxon specific.

+### Taxonomy
+* [The World Registry of Marine Species (WoRMS)](https://www.marinespecies.org/) The aim of a World Register of Marine Species (WoRMS) is to provide an authoritative and comprehensive list of names of marine organisms, including information on synonymy.
+While the highest priority goes to valid names, other names in use are included so that this register can serve as a guide to interpret taxonomic literature.

 ### Resources